How to clean tile grout: 10 Cheap ways to remove dirt and mould

 We’ve been using tiles since Roman times yet grout is a fairly modern invention in comparison!
 Over time grout easily becomes discoloured.
 Here is how to clean tile grout and end up with sparling tiles.

 You probably have several types of tiles in your home that all require regular cleaning to maintain a shiny finish.
-So whether you have a bathroom with tiles on the walls and floor or tiles in your kitchen, here are several ways you can maintain them and any grout.
+So whether you have a bathroom with tiles on the walls and floor or tiles in your kitchen, here are several ways you can maintain them and clean tile grout.

 Why cleaning your grout is important